 Families who choose to enter the FSS Program must execute a Contract of Participation (Contract) which identifies the responsibilities of the participant, as well as the role of SDHC and partnering service providers.
 The Contract includes the development of an Individual Training and Services Plan (Career Plan) outlining the participant's goals and interim steps toward self-sufficiency.
-The Contract is entered into a period of five (5) years, although in some cases, a participant may complete his or her Contract in less time.
+The Contract is entered into a period of two (2) years, although in some cases, a participant may complete his or her Contract in less time.
+Participants enrolled into the old FSS program will remain under the original contract and will be able to remain in the program for up to 5 years.